ConorMaley/GameOfLife_pure-js/README.md

 More styling (although, the simple black and white does look nice) Test other browsers
 More unit testing
-Layout code better
+ - mainly for html functionality (use karma in future) Layout code better
  - limit globals, more clear architecture